Brazilian drug war: Terceiro Comando Puro

 Terceiro Comando Puro (Pure Third Command) or TCP is yet another of Rio de Janeiro's most powerful organized crime groups, participating in the drug market and extortion.
 Originating in 2002, the group began as an off-shoot of the Terceiro Comando (Third Command), which no longer operates and was originally a faction formed off of Comando Vermelho.

 Although enemies now, Terceiro Comando and Amigos dos Amigos formed an alliance in the late 1990s to overtake territory held by their mutual enemy, CV.
 Several years later, this alliance crumbled and led to the degradation of the Terceiro Comando, until former leader Nei da Conceição Cruz, alias “Facão, reformed the group in 2002 under the new name Terceiro Comando Puro.

-Since then, TCP has maintained territorial control of the northern and western zones of Rio de Janeiro, although they may be attempting to expand their territory through the help of an alleged alliance with Primeiro Comando da Capital (First Capital Command) or PCC, Brazil's largest criminal organization, headquartered in São Paulo.
-It is important to note the breakdown of the alliance between CV and the PCC in 2016, which has allowed this possible new alliance to form.
-TCP also engages in continual turf wars with ADA and CV, but have recently gained allies in the form of militias.
+Since then, TCP has maintained territorial control of the northern and western zones of Rio de Janeiro, although they may be attempting to expand their territory through an alliance with São Paulo's PCC, especially following the breakdown of the alliance between PCC and CV in 2016.
+TCP also engages in continual turf wars with ADA and CV, but have recently gained allies in the form of militias, such as the Liga da Justiça faction.

+TCP has also been historically allied with a series of other criminal organizations in the northeast, such as the Guardiões do Estado and the Bonde do Maluco, which has expanded the group's reach beyond Rio, into Espirito Santo, the Northeast and even Pará.

+The gang has persecuted adherents of Afro-Brazilian religions and Catholics in its dominated territories.
+Drug packages belonging to the organization have been marked with the Star of David, Israeli flags were raised and religious symbols (such as the Star of David) were displayed on the walls in several locations alongside the faction's initials.